Alie Sesay

-Alie Sesay (born 2 August 1994) is a professional footballer who plays as a centre-back for Morecambe.
+Alie Sesay (born 2 August 1994) is a professional footballer who plays as a centre-back for National League North club Radcliffe on loan from National League club Morecambe.
 Born in England, he represents the Sierra Leone national team.

 Club career

 Early career

 Sesay was in the academy at Arsenal, before joining Leicester City in 2010.
 On 15 March 2013, he signed a professional contract with Leicester City, alongside Australian Callum Elder.

 Colchester United (loan)

 On 24 January 2014, Sesay joined Colchester United on loan for the rest of the season.
 Finally on 26 February, he made his debut for the club in a 1–0 loss against Sheffield United coming as a 46th-minute substitute for Brian Wilson.

 Cambridge United (loan)

 In October 2015, Sesay joined League Two side Cambridge United on a one-month loan deal.

 Barnet F.C.

 Sesay signed for Barnet in an 18-month deal on 15 January 2016.
 He was released by mutual consent on 31 January 2017 after only five league appearances in the 2016–17 season.